 Who we are

 Dr. Michael Sean Gallagher is a researcher at the Centre for Research in Digital Education at the University of Edinburgh, and Co-Founder and Director of Panoply Digital, an ICT4D consultancy.
-His research interests including mobile learning, multimodality, ICT4D, and elearning.
+His research interests including mobile learning, multimodality, ICT4D, and digital education.
 He tweets from @mseangallagher, blogs from michaelseangallagher.org, which is how he met Pekka.

 Pekka Ihanainen (Licentiate in Education) is a teacher educator at HAAGA-HELIA School of Vocational Teacher Education, Helsinki Finland.
 His research interest is especially focused in humaneness in education and learning and he has tried out to find “the soul of the web” since 1995.
 He has worked in Jyväskylä School of the Visually Handicapped, University of Jyväskylä, and the Socio-Dynamic counseling Center in Finland.
 He is also the founder and managing director of RDI company IhaNova Ltd, and tweeting from @peeii.